 VoIP to VoIP only describes a specific type of voice conversation where an internet-connected device knows it’s calling another internet connected device.
 Examples of this include Facetime Audio and Google Calls.

-In order for VoIP software to call a classic landline or cell phone (i.e. any phone with an actual number), additional steps must be taken.
+In order for VoIP software to call an analog phone (landline) or cell phone (that is to say, any phone with an actual number), additional steps must be taken.

-Programming specifics and scientific language aside, we can do this by directing calls through carrier companies like Voxbone, Twilio, Plivo, etc.
+Programming specifics and scientific language aside, VoIP software can do this by directing calls through carrier companies like Voxbone, Twilio, Plivo, etc.

 These companies have physical “Points Of Presence” around the globe that receive web-based audio packets (using a protocol known as WebRTC), convert them into the type of signal acceptable to classic phones (known as SIP), and vice-versa.